The missing quasar image in the gravitationally lensed quasar HE0230$-$2130: Implications for the cored lens mass distribution and dark satellites: Summary

 \section{Summary}

 We modeled and analyzed the strongly lensed quasar HE0230$-$2130 using ground-based imaging data from the Magellan telescope.
 This lensing system shows a peculiar configuration with two lensing galaxies at similar redshift and four quasar images.
 The lensing galaxies are possibly part of a larger galaxy group and it is possible that the two lensing galaxies are dynamically associated or are embedded in an overall DM halo.
 As we expect five quasar images for such a lensing configuration, our aim is to find models that produce only four images.
 After we obtained the image positions by modeling the lens and quasar light in the observed image, we use them to constrain the mass parameters of our models.
-The straight-forward approach of modeling both lens galaxies with a singular PL profile agrees with our expectations and always results in one additional predicted image, which is not observable in the data.
+The straightforward approach of modeling both lens galaxies with a singular PL profile agrees with our expectations and always results in one additional predicted image, which is not observable in the data.
 We test a dozen different model parametrizations where we add core radii to the PL profiles describing G1 and G2, and/or we add a singular or cored isothermal sphere profile at the same redshift as G1 and G2, mimicking a dark mass distribution.
-We find that introducing a core to G2, or to G1 and G2 can explain the missing image, as well as a cored or singular isothermal sphere close to the predicted position of the missing image.
-In all of these cases the saddle of the missing image merges with the maximum of G2, such that only four observable quasar images remain.
+We find that introducing a core to G2, or indeed to G1 and G2, can explain the missing image, as can a cored or singular isothermal sphere close to the predicted position of the missing image.
+In all of these cases, the saddle of the missing image merges with the maximum of G2, such that only four observable quasar images remain.
 All model classes consistently predict an external shear strength between 0.06 and 0.08.
 Adding external shear to the models generally increases the candidate fraction.
-This could mean that this system is potentially not dynamically relaxed as external shear parameter is recently thought to compensate for missing model complexity.
-We compare the likelihoods of each candidate model class with the BIC and take into account the fraction of candidate models.
+This could mean that this system is potentially not dynamically relaxed, as the external shear parameter has recently been shown to compensate for missing model complexity.
+We compared the likelihoods of each candidate model class with the BIC, taking into account the fraction of candidate models.
 The most likely model class is cPL1 + cPL2 + rNIS, where 1.7\% of all models produce the correct number of images, but the median mass of these NIS clumps is $\sim2.9\times10^{10} M_{\odot}$, which is one order of magnitude larger than the upper mass limit of the predicted subhalos from simulations.
 Only about 2\%\ of the candidate models have clumps in the predicted mass range of $10^6 M_{\odot} \leq M_{\rm rNIS}\leq 10^9 M_{\odot}$ from simulations.
 Most of the clumps are too massive to be interpreted as undetected dark matter substructure.
 We therefore favor the explanation that a core in the mass distribution of G2 is responsible for the missing image.